nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/advanced-upgrade-topics/tuning-for-the-data-upgrade.md

 Before starting the upgrade process in your new installation, you must disable indexing to prevent upgrade process performance issues that arise when the indexer attempts to re-index content.

-To disable indexing, create a file called `com.liferay.portal.search.configuration.IndexStatusManagerConfiguration.config` in your `[Liferay Home]/osgi/configs` folder and add the following content:
+To disable indexing, create a file called `com.liferay.portal.search.configuration.IndexStatusManagerConfiguration.config` in your `[LIFERAY_HOME]/osgi/configs` folder and add the following content:

 ```properties
 indexReadOnly="true"